sydasif/my-pandoc-book/chapters/04-string.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>> mixed_quotes = "It's a great day to learn Python with 'strings'!"
 >>> print(mixed_quotes)
-# It's a great day to learn Python with 'strings'!
+# Output: It's a great day to learn Python with 'strings'!
 ```

 In this example, we've used a combination of single and double quotes to create the `mixed_quotes` string, showcasing Python's adaptability in accommodating different quoting styles within the same string.